 On this page you will be able to find out about all the exciting learning happening in Year 1.
 Below you will find our year’s planning, half termly newsletter and link to our Twitter page.

 Year 1 is a very exciting year as children move from the Early Years Foundation Stage into Key Stage One.
 As well as teaching the Year 1 National Curriculum, we will also be recapping important learning from the Early Years Framework.
-This will ensure any gaps in children’s learning from Reception are closed and the framework is mastered which ensures great stepping stones for them as they continue their learning journey at Alexander McLeod.

 In Year 1, a big part of our provision is the use of books all around the classroom to enhance the children’s learning.
 As well as linking to our topics they also link to PSHE issues such as friendship and kindness and offer a range of diversity to ensure all children can see themselves represented through the books in our classrooms.
-As well as each child reading with an adult twice a week, we also use high quality texts to teach whole class reading every day.
+As well as each child reading with an adult three times a week, we also use high quality texts to teach whole class reading every day.